acidanthera/DebugEnhancer/README.md

 #### Boot-args
 - `-dbgenhdbg`   turns on debugging output
-- `-dbgenhbeta`  enables loading on unsupported osx
+- `-dbgenhbeta`  enables loading on unsupported macOS
 - `-dbgenhoff`   disables kext loading
 - `-dbgenhiolog` redirect IOLog output to kernel vprintf (the same as for kdb_printf and kprintf)